RetroDECK/ES-DE/USERGUIDE-DEV.md

 Using this interface it's possible to select alternative emulators to use per game system, which requires that these alternatives have been defined in the es_systems.xml file.
 Note that only systems that you have currently populated will be listed.
 To change to an alternative emulator, you simply select a system from the list and choose which alternative to use from the presented options.
 If you select an alternative emulator and later remove its corresponding entry from the es_systems.xml file, an error message will be shown on application startup telling you to review your invalid emulator selection.
 Games will still launch, but the default emulator will be used in this case.
 How to clear an invalid entry should be self-explanatory once you access the interface.
 It's also possible to set alternative emulators per game using the metadata editor.
 If this is done, it will take precedence and override the system-wide emulator selection for the specific game.
 The alternative emulator badges and the corresponding gamelist filter are controlled by these per-game alternative emulator values and not by the system-wide option.

 ![alt text](images/es-de_alternative_emulators.png "ES-DE Scraper Settings") _The system-wide alternative emulators interface.
-An entry in bold and with a gear symbol indicates that an alternative emulator has been selected.
-The other entries are using the default emulators._
+An entry in bold and with a gear symbol indicates that an alternative emulator has been selected._

 **Game media directory**